 How can this be?

-Because our crops are not as nutritious as they were a hundred years ago, food may no longer enough to prevent deficiencies.
+There are several reasons why the U.S. diet doesn’t give us the nutrients we need.
+For one thing, our crops are not as nutritious as they were at least 70 years ago, and the fruits and vegetables in our food supply may no longer be enough to prevent dietary deficiencies.

-Another cause is the excessive consumption of processed foods that are devoid of key nutrients.
-Genetic mutations, environmental pollution, and stress can also affect your bodies ability to absorb nutrients.
+Another cause is the excessive consumption of processed foods that have empty calories and are devoid of critical nutrients.
+Genetic mutations, environmental pollution, and stress can also affect your body’s ability to absorb nutrients in adequate amounts.

-Further compounding the problem of rampant deficiencies, certain nutrients can be very difficult to obtain.
+Further compounding rampant deficiencies, certain essential nutrients can be difficult to obtain.
 Here are a few examples:

-Vitamin D – A large part of the population do not have high enough levels of Vitamin D due to lack of time spent in the sun.
+Vitamin D – We need vitamin D to strengthen and build our bones.
+A large part of the population doesn’t have high enough levels of Vitamin D due to a lack of time spent in the sun.
 Low Vitamin D is associated with depression and increased risk of fractures.

-Choline – You would need to eat 5 to 7 cups of vegetables a day in order to reach dietary choline requirements.
-One could also consume 4 to 5 eggs or organ meat.
+Choline – Choline supports many physiological functions, such as brain development, cell signaling, and warding off inflammation.
+You would need to eat 5 to 7 cups of vegetables daily to meet dietary choline requirements.
+You can also consume 4 to 5 eggs or organ meat for the required amounts.
 Choline deficiency can cause fatty liver disease and neurological problems.

-Vitamin B9 – Otherwise known as folate, is found naturally in produce.
-The government has chosen to fortify processed foods with synthetic folate due to deficiencies.
+Vitamin B9 – Otherwise known as folate, B9 is found naturally in produce and helps red blood cell formation and brain functioning.
+The government has allowed manufacturers to fortify processed foods with synthetic folate to ensure consumers get sufficient amounts.
 Low folate levels can lead to anemia and digestion problems.

 Support from a Cincinnati Nutrition Counselor